shanekeen-real/portfolio/README.md

 ## About Me

 I'm a UI/UX designer and developer passionate about creating intuitive, user-centered designs that solve real problems.
-With over 7 years of experience, I specialize in product design, frontend development, and design systems.
+With over 7 years of experience, I specialize in product design, UI/UX, and design systems.

 ## Portfolio Features